 Some links in this post contain affiliate links including amazon associate links.
 I receive a small commission if you use the links at no extra cost to you.

-Although I was in Bruges for just a short time I have came up with 10 things to do in Bruges which are perfect for a weekend trip to Bruges, so here goes:
+Although I was in Bruges for just a short time I have come up with 10 things to do in Bruges, Belgium which are perfect for a weekend trip to Bruges so here goes:

 Standing at 83 metres high there’s no way you can miss the Belfry Tower which sits in the main square and for €10.00 you can climb the 366 steps to the top and be rewarded with an incredible view over Bruges as one of the top things to do in Bruges!

 If you want to prebook a tour before you go which is a good idea in high season, have a look at some of the below!
 They’d really make your trip to Bruges even better!

 This is one of the super unique things to do in Bruges!
-Due to Bruge’s close proximity to Holland you can in fact hire a bike in Bruges and bike 12km up the canal to Holland.
+Due to Bruge’s close proximity to Holland, you can hire a bike in Bruges and bike 12km up the canal to Holland.
 Here you will see a completely different side of Belgium, sneak a view of Holland and if the weather is good there are some beaches to relax on.

-I hadn’t heard of this as one of the things to do in Bruges before arriving in Bruges however my guide on the walking tour told us so if you do a tour with them and want to know more just ask them as they had a bike company that they recommended and this is something i would love to do on my next visit!
+I hadn’t heard of this as one of the things to do in Bruges before arriving in Bruges however my guide on the walking tour told us so if you do a tour with them and want to know more just ask them as they had a bike company that they recommended and this is something I would love to do on my next visit!

-Although i loved Bruges the most out of the 3 cities i visited, a trip to Gent and to Brussels is a must, and if you have time i heard Antwerp is equally as beautiful so why not use Bruges as your base and visit these cities for the day or just for a few hours to see more of the Country!
+Although I loved Bruges the most out of the 3 city Belgium itinerary I did, a day trip to Gent and to Brussels is a must, and if you have time I heard Antwerp is equally as beautiful so why not use Bruges as your base and visit these cities for the day or just for a few hours to see more of the Country!

 There aren’t many cities that are the size of Bruges where the majority of it has remained so historical with no ugly modern buildings in-between.

-I hope this gives you some ideas of what to do in Bruges and gets you excited to visit or motivates you to book a ticket.
+I hope this gives you some ideas of things to do in Bruges Belgium and gets you excited to visit or motivates you to book a ticket.